Workplace Safety and Health

 Occupational injury and illness prevention

-To prevent occupational injuries and diseases, HIWIN is targeting five hazards, related actions are as follows:
+To prevent occupational injuries and diseases, HIWIN is targeting five hazards, related actions are as follows in 2024:

 Health risk assessment map